Skip to main content

 Fund the Future of Tech Square Phase 3

-Gifts and commitments to Tech Square Phase 3 are included in Transforming Tomorrow: The Campaign for Georgia Tech, the more than $2 billion comprehensive campaign that will build a foundation for advancing the Institute and its impact — on people’s lives, on the way we work together to create innovative solutions, and on our world — for decades to come.
+Gifts and commitments to Tech Square Phase 3 are included in Transforming Tomorrow: The Campaign for Georgia Tech, the more than $2 billion comprehensive campaign that will build a foundation for advancing the Institute and its impact — on people’s lives, on the way we work together, and on our world — for decades to come.

 Duante Stanton